Paleo Strawberry Pie with Grass Fed Gelatin

 - Bring to a boil, then reduce heat and cook about 5 minutes until berries thicken.
 Stir to prevent sticking and scorching.

-- While berries are cooking, add 2-3 TB gelatin to 1/2 cup cold water.
-(Using 3 TB will cause the pie to gel faster.)
+- While berries are cooking, add 2-3 tablespoons gelatin to 1/2 cup cold water.
+(Using 3 tablespoons will cause the pie to gel faster.)
 I like to use a 1 or 2-cup glass measuring cup for this.
 Stir the gelatin into the water and set it aside while the berries cook.

 - After the berries have thickened a bit, remove the pan from heat.